SuperXiang/kaggle-hpa-1/readme.md

 * find correlation between different classes for multi-class targets in training data
 * add lr finder mode to lr scheduling
 * save the val/test predictions
+* treat problem as image segmentation with green channel as mask

 ### Challenges